weaversa/cryptol-course/labs/Language/Basics.md

-`<$` and `>$` are *signed comparisons* that work for any type satisfying the constraint `SignedCmp a`. `Zero a` further constrains `a` to be a type with "a notion of zero", i.e. an additive identity.
+`<$` and `>$` are *signed comparisons* that work for any type satisfying the constraint `SignedCmp a`. `Zero a` further constrains `a` to be a type with "a notion of zero", _i.e._, an additive identity.

 `error "message"` induces a runtime error and logs the given `message`.
 Such an error should never happen; we will prove this for certain types